TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Index.rst

    ];

-For instance instead of having ti exclude items like
+For instance instead of having to exclude items like

 .. code-block:: php